2018 Artist Residency: Kazumi Tanaka

 Tanaka will employ her technical skills as a woodworker and antique furniture restorer to create a visually compelling Lab within the main House west gallery.
 There, she will experiment and make natural inks with distilled water from Manitoga’s Quarry Pool.
 A large-scale map will plot her collecting points over the property’s seventy-five acres, and a journal will record dates, times and the changing seasons.
 Visitors are invited into the Lab to experience the physical transformation from actual landscape to paintings.

 The installation will be on view during seasonal public tours, beginning May 18, as well as for special programs and events.
-A Member Opening Celebration is planned for Saturday, June 9, 5-7pm.
+A Member Opening Celebration will take place on Saturday, June 9, 5-7pm.

 Executive Director Allison Cross observes that “the project lies at the intersection of art and record-keeping, science and nature, ideas and handcraft – moving between the tangible and the conceptual as it engages Russel Wright’s legacy as a craftsman, designer, naturalist and visionary.”